Probing the strange Higgs coupling at lepton colliders using light-jet flavor tagging

-At ILC, the beamspot size is of order tens of nanometers~\cite{BARISH:2013doa}, so that $\Delta_\tn{IP}$ is negligible.
-By contrast, at FCC-ee the beamspot size in the $x$-direction will be 38\,\mum~\cite{Boscolo:2017nir}, necessitating determination of the IP position in every event.
-This can be done using the fragmentation tracks produced in the Higgs decay (excluding the kaons for which $d_0$ is to be determined).
-Eq.~(\ref{eq:D0_resolution}) suggests that the average value of $\Delta_{d_0}$ for a 1\,GeV fragmentation track is of order $20$ to $30~\mum$.
-Assuming that about 15 to 25 Higgs-daughter fragmentation tracks are used in the IP-position determination, this implies $\Delta_\tn{IP} \sim 10~\mum$.
-When the $Z$ decays visibly, its daughter tracks can also be used to improve the measurement of the IP position.
-For the sake of simplicity, we take $\Delta_\tn{IP}=5~\mum$ for all events.
-Fig.~\ref{fig:d0_distribution} shows the obtained normalized distributions after requiring $\plong>10\,\GeV$ for both of the kaons.
-As discussed below, this momentum cut is found to be approximately optimal for a luminosity of $5\,\iab$.

-Heavy-flavor background can be further reduced by vetoing a kaon if it is part of a jet that contains additional large-$d_0$ tracks or a multitrack vertex that is displaced from the IP in a manner consistent with charm or bottom decay.
+Heavy-flavor background can be further reduced by vetoing a kaon candidate if it is part of a jet that contains additional large-$d_0$ tracks or a multitrack vertex that is displaced from the IP in a manner consistent with charm or bottom decay.
 Algorithms relying on such signatures are regularly used to select heavy-flavor jets~(see, \eg,~Ref.~\cite{Aaboud:2018xwy}).
 Implementing these algorithms as a heavy-flavor veto involves experimental aspects that are beyond the scope of our analysis.
-In particular, we note that the hard-kaon requirement tends to select bottom and charm hadrons that undergo few-body decays, necessitating careful study of veto performance as a function of $\plong$ rather than relying on studies reported in the literature for generic decays.
-In addition, a veto on leptons within the jet, as done, for example, in charm-jet tagging~\cite{ATL-PHYS-PUB-2015-001, CMS-PAS-BTV-16-001}, could be used to somewhat improve the rejection of heavy-flavor jets.
-Further improvements to background rejection can be achieved by using additional observables, as jet-shape variables and variants of particle multiplicity.
+In particular, we note that the large-$J_F$ requirement tends to select bottom and charm hadrons that undergo few-body decays, necessitating careful study of the veto performance as a function of $J_F$ rather than relying on studies reported in the literature for generic decays.
+Further improvements to background rejection can be achieved by using jet-shape variables.
 Since we do not implement these additional algorithms, our results on the ability of the \tagger{} to reject heavy-flavor jets can be taken as conservative.